marksherriff/uvacs-advising/bacs.md

 ## Distinguished Majors Program

 Prof. Yixin Sun manages the BACS Distinguished Majors Program (DMP), and details about that program can be found at [https://csdmp.github.io/](https://csdmp.github.io/).
 Students who apply to and are accepted to be in the Distinguished Majors Program must complete the usual degree requirements as well as a fourth year thesis project.
 This requires two semesters of [CS 4998 - Distinguished BA Majors Research]({{ baseurl }}/courses.html#cs-4998-distinguished-ba-majors-research) (3 credits each semester) in addition to the usual requirements.

-## "Old" BACS Requirements

-The BACS degree program changed significantly for students who started at UVA in Summer 2022 and later.
-Some current BA majors are still completing the "old" degree program.
-Here is some advising info for those students.

-* The official degree requirements are in the 2021-22 Undergraduate Record [at this link](http://records.ureg.virginia.edu/preview_program.php?catoid=52&poid=6752&returnto=4118).
-* Here's a [check-list of requirements](http://bacsoldchecklist.uvacs.org/) for the "old" degree requirements.
-* SIS automatically recognizes the list of integration electives for these students linked to from that page in the UG Record.
-Here’s a [direct link](http://records.ureg.virginia.edu/mime/media/view/52/4095/Computer%2BScience%2BIntegration%2BElectives%2B2021-2022.pdf).
-(Courses on a more recent list can count, but the student must fill out the request form.)
-* Current students can declare the major with the “old curriculum” at this time only if they were able to complete CS2150 by the end of Fall 2022 (with a C- or higher) and pass CS3330 no later than Spring 2023.
-* If a student is doing the old curriculum for either the BACS or the BSCS and needs to take CS3330 after Spring 2023, see [this page about what to do instead](https://docs.google.com/document/d/1KWvVXLSntg6I6fJrSy4SWaDCxBTABfptozVgO3Prn74/edit?usp=sharing).

 ## Transferring to the BACS Degree